mjsprengel/GravitySim/README.md

 # GravitySim
 My first coding project, just for fun!
 It's written in Python, and uses the standard Tkinter graphics module.
-It's an interactive gravitational 3-body simulator, oringinally intended to be a simple calculation of trajectories and demonstration of chaotic systems for a computational physics class.
+It's an interactive gravitational 3-body simulator, originally intended to be a simple calculation of trajectories and demonstration of chaotic systems for a computational physics class.

 It uses the Euler-Cromer method to calculate the velocity and position of 3 different bodies based on the forces acting on each body due to the other 2 bodies.
 The Euler-Cromer method conserves the total momentum of the system regardless of how large the timestep is, it's also not very computationally expensive (looking at you, Runge-Kutta) and thus it's a great choice for a program that must calculate the trajectories in real time, on the fly.

 # Program flow
-- Tests speed of user's cpu with speedtest(), which calculates what variable 'refreshscale' will give 120 frames per second
+- Tests speed of user's cpu with speedtest(), which computes what variable 'refreshscale' will give 120 frames per second
 - speedtest() finishes, then triggers car(), which is the interactivity environment without gravity turned on
 - car() runs until start button is clicked, which triggers gameon()
-- gameon() triggers Euler-Cromer calculations and runs until stop button is clicked
+- gameon() triggers Euler-Cromer calculations and runs until stop button is clicked (which triggers car())

 - updatescreen() runs inside of both car() and gameon().
 Runs at 120 Hz.
 Draws the bodies to the screen at the location of the global variables r1, r2, r3.